Midas Transmission Fluid Change Cost

 Why is Midas pricing so inconsistent?

-About 90 percent of Midas locations are independently franchised.
+Nearly all Midas locations are independently franchised.
 Each franchise owner sets pricing within corporate guidelines but with significant latitude.
-A Midas in a suburban Ohio strip mall and a Midas in central San Francisco can charge double-different prices for the same drain and fill.
+A Midas in a suburban Ohio strip mall and a Midas in central San Francisco can charge prices that differ by nearly double for the same drain and fill.
 Call ahead to your nearest franchise, do not rely on national averages.

 Does Midas offer a lifetime transmission warranty?